Select brand and country

 As a regionally rooted and committed company, it is a particular concern of the Coroplast Group to continue its trusting cooperation with regional universities.

-"Thanks to our cooperation with the Deutschlandstipendium, numerous working students from various disciplines have already been able to gain practical experience in exciting projects and write their final theses with us," reports Marc Stawitzki, Global HR Director of the Coroplast Group.
+"Thanks to our cooperation with the Deutschlandstipendium, numerous working students from various disciplines have already been able to gain practical experience in exciting projects and write their final theses with us," reports Bettina Haufe, Global Head of HR Recruiting & Development of the Coroplast Group.

 "In return, we benefit from fresh impulses and the open approach of the prospective professionals, whom we would like to retain in the long term.
 Since we are strongly promoting digitalization throughout the Coroplast Group, our focus with the Deutschlandstipendium is currently on the bachelor's and master's degree programs in IT."